aiwaiwa/atelerix-release-notes/important.md

 If you've recently been having trouble with your attachments disappearing or not responding upon arrival in new sims, press `Alt-Shift-R` upon arriving.
 This will refresh/reset your attachments and should resolve the issue.

+> Noticing this visually might be tricky, because everything may look fine to you, but others around you will see the problem.

 > [Upvote here](https://feedback.secondlife.com/server-bugs/p/attachment-loss-on-rc-channel-2024-08-2910619830788) to help push for a permanent fix.

 ### Workaround